As an educator, ideas are everything.

 Jumpstarting this is kind of the point of the post, but risking circular reasoning I’ll go on to say that how you think dictates what you think.
 If you’re in the habit of taking one thing–let’s call it X, and toying with it until it becomes X+1 and then 3X and then XB, you’re already creating new ideas.
 If you stick only to the intended function of a thing, you’ve lost this opportunity.

-Imagine, for example, ‘X’ is an assessment form–a multiple choice test.
-‘X+1″ would be adding some minor twist to the form–one extra or one fewer choices, or changing the font and color of the same on a digital app.
+Imagine, for example, ‘X’ is an assessment form–a multiple-choice test.
+‘X+1″ would be adding some minor twist to the form–one extra or one fewer choice, or changing the font and color of the same on a digital app.
 ‘3X’–really making a change–could be asking students to take incorrect MC items and create diagrams for why that answer is incorrect, and ‘XB’ could be an adaptive learning algorithm on MC items that is personalized for each student based on their performance not only on that test, but on previous tests, reading level, or mood that day.

 The point is, the best source of creativity is to be playful with what’s already there.
 This reduces the inertia of creativity, because you’re working with parts you’ve already got, and the ‘implementation time’ is nearly zero.
 It’s ready to go right away, and the cost to your creative stamina is low to boot.

-Another way to keep your teaching mind fresh is to think like students think.
+Another way to keep your teaching mind fresh is to think as students think.
 To do this, you’ll have to really listen to them–and do so without ‘pre-framing’ what they say into teacher talk.
 We can be guilty of this in every area of our lives.
 When I listen to my own children, I sometimes find myself leaping ahead to what I think they’re going to say, considering how I’m going to re-direct them to something less work for me, or simply placating them so that they ‘feel’ heard (but really aren’t).

 To think like a student, though, is to see what motivates them, how they see themselves, where their ideas come from, and what they tend to do with them once they’ve got them.
 Children have energy that adults can’t begin to replicate, but we can sit back and learn from the thrum and leaping arcs of their emerging personalities.